Minimask-labs/AleoMonopoly/README.md

 **Sell:**

 - Sell buildings or NFTs in the marketplace for profit.

+# HOW CAN ALEO MONOPOLY ENHANCE PRIVACY USING ALEO
+### Zero-Knowledge Proofs (ZKPs)
+**What It Does:**

+- Aleo uses zkSNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge) to enable private transactions and computations.

+- Players can prove they have met certain conditions (e.g., owning enough tokens to mint an NFT) without revealing their actual token balance or other sensitive data.

+**How It Enhances Privacy:**

+- Players can mint NFTs, roll dice, and compete in games without exposing their wallet balances or transaction history.

+- For example, when a player mints an NFT, they prove they have 12,000 tokens without revealing their exact balance.

+### Private State Transitions
+**What It Does:**

+- Aleo allows state transitions (e.g., updating player balances, minting NFTs) to be executed privately.

+- The game uses private records to store player data, such as token balances and building ownership.

+**How It Enhances Privacy:**

+- Player balances and ownership records are stored in encrypted form on the blockchain.

+- Only the player (or authorized parties) can decrypt and access their data.

+### Encrypted Transactions
+**What It Does:**

+- All transactions (e.g., buying buildings, paying rent, sending tokens) are encrypted using Aleo's privacy features.

+- The details of the transaction (e.g., sender, receiver, amount) are hidden from public view.

+**How It Enhances Privacy:**

+- Players can buy buildings, pay rent, and send tokens without revealing their wallet addresses or transaction amounts.

+- For example, when a player buys a building, the transaction is recorded on the blockchain, but the details are encrypted.

+### Private Gameplay
+**What It Does:**

+- Gameplay actions (e.g., rolling dice, competing in versus games) are executed privately using zkSNARKs.

+- Randomness for dice rolls is generated using the ChaCha random mechanism, which is verifiable but private.

+**How It Enhances Privacy:**

+- Players can roll dice and compete against opponents without revealing their strategies or outcomes.

+- For example, when a player rolls the dice, the result is computed privately, and only the outcome (win/lose) is revealed.

+### Private NFTs
+**What It Does:**

+- NFTs are minted and transferred privately using Aleo's privacy features.

+- Ownership of NFTs is stored in encrypted records.

+**How It Enhances Privacy:**

+- Players can mint, trade, and use NFTs without revealing their identity or wallet address.

+- For example, when a player mints an NFT, the transaction is recorded on the blockchain, but the details (e.g., player address, NFT metadata) are encrypted.

+### Private Versus Games
+**What It Does:**

+- Versus games are executed privately using zkSNARKs.

+- The game ID is generated using a hash of both players' addresses, ensuring privacy.

+**How It Enhances Privacy:**

+- Players can compete against each other without revealing their identities or strategies.

+- For example, when a player challenges an opponent, the game ID is computed privately, and only the outcome is revealed.

+### Private Marketplace (Future)
+**What It Does:**

+- The upcoming Minimask Lab Marketplace will use Aleo's privacy features to enable private buying and selling of NFTs.

+- Transactions will be encrypted, and ownership will be stored in private records.

+**How It Enhances Privacy:**

+- Players can buy and sell NFTs without revealing their identity or transaction details.

+- For example, when a player sells an NFT, the transaction is recorded on the blockchain, but the details (e.g., buyer, seller, price) are encrypted.

 # Why This Game is Fun and Engaging
 **Competitive:** Players can challenge friends and compete for rewards.